AGaiki/Facts-Bot/README.md

  1. Make sure you have all the dependencies and the program, facts.py, itself.
  2. Create a new file in the **same folder** as facts.py (again, not necessary for hosting on Repl.it).
-Call it something like facts.csv (make sure you have your file extensions enabled if you are using Windows/macOS).
-The file name is facts, while the file extension is csv.
-This guide will assume you are using facts.csv as the file name.
+Call it something like facts.txt (make sure you have your file extensions enabled if you are using Windows/macOS).
+The file name is facts, while the file extension is txt.
+This guide will assume you are using facts.txt as the file name.
- 3. Populate facts.csv with any facts or information that you want.
+ 3. Populate facts.txt with any facts or information that you want.
 Remember, the actual python code itself calls for the bot to pick a random fact each time.
 Remember to also separate each fact by creating a new line.
-Something like this:`
+I

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTk4MTUxOSw3MTc4ODI5ODQsOTcxODgxMz
+eyJoaXN0b3J5IjpbODY2NzEzNzMzLDcxNzg4Mjk4NCw5NzE4OD
-Q2LDIwMTU4ODAsLTE4NDgxMTQ5NV19
+EzNDYsMjAxNTg4MCwtMTg0ODExNDk1XX0=
 -->